-How much time a visitor spends on a page is one of the critical engagement metrics of web analytics.
+How much time a visitor spends on a page is one of the critical engagement metrics of website analytics.
 However, it is tricky to measure in an accurate and privacy-friendly manner.

 Google Analytics measures time spent on the page like this: Visitor lands on your website at a particular time.
 When this visitor navigates to another page on your site, Google Analytics considers all the time between these two events as the "time on page".
 This approach requires tracking the visitor by a unique identifier, IP address, or a cookie.
 In addition to that, the evaluation by this method is inaccurate and inadequate, too.
 Consider these cases: